-Let's eat grandma! {VS.} Let's eat, grandma!
+Let's eat grandma! vs. Let's eat, grandma!

 Both statements make grammatical sense, but the additional comma changes the meaning of the statement.
-Missing the comma in the sentence would be similar to a logic error in Python.
+This would be similar to a logic error in Python.

 Common logic errors in Python include: